2

 Risk and Uncertainties

-Global events such as Russia’s invasion of Ukraine and the retaliatory measures that have been taken, or could be taken in the future, by the United States, NATO, and other countries have created global security concerns that could result in a regional conflict and otherwise have a lasting impact on regional and global economies, any or all of which could disrupt the Company’s supply chain and adversely affect its ability to conduct ongoing and future clinical trials of the Company’s product candidates.
+Global events such as the conflict in the Middle East, Russia’s invasion of Ukraine and the retaliatory measures that have been taken, or could be taken in the future, by the United States, NATO, and other countries have created global security concerns that could result in a regional conflict and otherwise have a lasting impact on regional and global economies, any or all of which could disrupt the Company’s supply chain and adversely affect its ability to conduct ongoing and future clinical trials of the Company’s product candidates.
 The extent to which any such ongoing or future conflict ultimately impacts the Company’s business is highly uncertain and cannot be predicted with confidence at this time.

 8